pinax/symposion/docs/schedule.rst

   * Day: A Day associated with a Schedule.
   * Room: A Room associated with a Schedule.
   * Slot Kind: A type of Slot associated with a Schedule.
-  * Slot: A discreet time period for a Schedule.
+  * Slot: A discrete time period for a Schedule.
   * Slot Room: A mapping of a Room and Slot for a given Schedule.
   * Presentation: A mapping of a Slot to an approved Proposal from the ```proposals``` app.

 Schedule Builder Form
 ---------------------

-It can be cumbersone to generate a schedule through the admin.
+It can be cumbersome to generate a schedule through the admin.
 With that in mind, a generic schedule builder is available via a Schedule's edit view.
 For instance, if a Conference site has a Talks Section and Schedule, the form would be available for Staff at::

 /schedule/talks/edit

-The form consume a structured CSV file, from which it will build the schedule.
+The form consumes a structured CSV file, from which it will build the schedule.
 Sample CSV data is included below::

 "date","time_start","time_end","kind"," room "